aria-ml/dataeval/README.md

 ### Installing DAML

 You can install DAML directly from pypi.org using the following command.
+The optional dependencies of DAML are `torch`, `tensorflow` and `all`.
+Using `torch` enables Sufficiency metrics, and `tensorflow` enables Outlier Detection.

 ```
-pip install daml
+pip install daml[all]
 ```

 ### Installing DAML from GitHub